mhamza-khalid/Hotel-Insights-Analytics-Project/README.md

 Joins are used to join meals and market segment into main table.
 In PowerBi custom table was added for revenue.
 The PowerBi file contains the Dashboard.
-Feel free to explore the dashboard!
+Feel free to explore the UPDATED dashboard!